albertllousas/simple-cqrs-with-es/readme.md

  |202dba03  |TaskAdded       |{json}  | 3      |
  +--------+------------------+--------+--------+
 ```
-With this simple definition in mind, we would be able to provide a simple database design for a CQRS environment
+With this simple definition in mind, we are be able to provide a simple database design for a CQRS environment
 , allowing to read and write sequences of immutable events for a particular aggregate, in our case instances of todo-lists.

- We would be also ready to implement an event store in almost any way, in memory, using a RDBMS, with a nosql
+ We are also ready to implement an event store in almost any way, in memory, using a RDBMS, with a nosql database or
-  database or just a file ... but in this project, for the sake of simplicity, a simple in-memory solution is the
+  just a file ... but in this project, for the sake of simplicity, a simple in-memory solution is the choice:
-   choice:
  - [Event store definition](/command-side/src/main/kotlin/com/alo/cqrs/todolist/infrastructure/cqrs/EventStore.kt)
  - [In memory implementation](/command-side/src/main/kotlin/com/alo/cqrs/todolist/infrastructure/cqrs/InMemoryEventStore.kt)

 We could think in many more fields, like timestamp (when the event happened), eventId (to handle idempotency),
-transactionId (to group events), sequence number (all events), clusterId (to group or subscribe streams in a more
+transactionId (to group events), sequence number (for all events), clusterId (to group or subscribe streams in a more
- granular way) or a correlationId (allow reference to a particular transaction) but for our simple implementation we
+ granular way) or a correlationId (allowing references to a particular transaction/request) but for our simple
-  don't need them.
+  implementation we don't need them.

 ### Fitting command-side in hexagonal architecture